Mort & Phil

 Mort & Phil (Mortadelo y Filemón) is a Spanish comic series, published in more than two dozen languages.
 It appeared for the first time in 1958 in the children's comic-book magazine Pulgarcito drawn by Francisco Ibáñez.
-The series features Mort (Mortadelo), the tall, bald master of disguise named after mortadella sausage, and his bossy partner, the shorter, pudgier Phil (Filemón) Pi, named after fillet.
+The series features Mort (Mortadelo), the tall, bald master of disguise named after mortadella sausage, and his bossy partner, the shorter, pudgier Phil (Filemón), named after fillet.
 Initially, they were private detectives operating as Mortadelo y Filemón, Agencia de Información, but now both serve as secret agents in the T.I.A. (a spoof on CIA), the Técnicos de Investigación Aeroterráquea (Aeroterrestrial Investigation Technicians).
 Tía is the Spanish word for "aunt".

 The series frequently uses slapstick humour whereby the characters constantly suffer mishaps - such as falls from heights, explosions, and being crushed by heavy objects.
 Thanks to cartoon physics, the effects rarely last more than one panel.

 Overview

 Mort and Phil are a pair of idiots, and no matter what kind of mission they are assigned they always manage to get it wrong.
 The results are almost invariably extremely violent, and most often directed towards Phil.
 At the T.I.A.
 (Spanish for "aunt", a parody of the CIA), which combats "enemy organisations" like R.A.N.A. ("frog") or A.B.U.E.L.A. ("grandmother"), they interact with their boss, the bad-tempered Superintendente Vicente; with Professor Bacterio, a black-bearded, disastrous scientist parodying James Bond's Q; and with the fat, blonde secretary Ofelia, a parody of Moneypenny, whose attempts at seducing Mort or Phil always fail.

 Outside Spain, the series is especially popular in Germany as Clever & Smart.
 After the 1980s, the albums have featured current news, like computer sabotage, the AVE, Islamic terrorism, Spanish and European politics, and specials for the Olympic Games and the football World Cup.

 Ibáñez liked to introduce whimsies unrelated to the action, especially in front covers.
 Examples have included a water tap sprouting from a tree, two mice chatting, and a vase containing a foot or an eggplant.
 In the final page of the album El 35 aniversario (1993), featured a New York scene with an aeroplane crashing into the World Trade Center.
 This attracted attention after the 9/11 attacks of 2001.

 Prior to his death in 2023, Ibáñez would issue several albums a year.
 One animated series and some animated films were also produced.
 There are two live-action movies based on the series, one of them made in 2003 in Spain titled La gran aventura de Mortadelo y Filemón (Mort & Phil: The Big Adventure).
 A second movie was released in 2008, Mortadelo y Filemón.
 Misión: salvar la Tierra (Mort & Phil.
 Mission: Save Earth), marking the 50th anniversary of the series.